- IT maintenance planned outages

 It will help us to:

-- Enhance Western’s security by requiring staff to identify themselves by more than a username and password, providing more layers of protection.
+- Enhance Western’s security by requiring users to identify themselves by more than a username and password, providing more layers of protection.
 Even if cyber criminals steal one credential, they will be forced to verify identities another way.
 It ensures our digital security.

 - Meet regulatory compliance.